Identifying common learning goals

 These recommendations will be designed for use globally, building off and complementing efforts to measure learning that are already underway at national and regional levels.
 The task force acknowledges, however, that the way in which its recommendations are translated into prescriptions for action will vary across countries.

 The task force will produce three reports, which will include recommendations for:

 - a set of learning competencies from early childhood through post-primary;

 - how the competencies should be measured; and

-To access related documents concerning the task force or to take part in its global consultation process, please consult the secretariat website.
+To access other related documents concerning the task force, please consult the secretariat website.